mwieder/glx2ScriptEditor/README.md

-Thanks to many code and bugfix contributions from the community, the glx2 script editor is finally reaping the benefits of being open-source (meaning I don't have to do everything) Special thanks to Bernd Niggeman and Bob Sneidar.
+Thanks to many code and bugfix contributions from the community, the glx2 script editor is finally reaping the benefits of being open-source (meaning I don't have to do everything) Special thanks to Bernd Niggeman, Bob Sneidar, and Mattias Rebbe.

 Note that the Undo mechanics will no longer allow you to undo the script past the last save.